ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 ![]({{site.url}}/i/blog/constraining_resource.jpg)

-Figure: The constraining resource is the key limit that determines the performance of the system {:.figcaption}
+Figure: The constraining resource gives the key limit that determines the performance of the system {:.figcaption}

-These are key limits that determine the performance of the system.
-The architect has to identify this scarce resources and derive allowable targets that the project team can use to measure and compare.
+These resources give the key limits that determine the performance of the system.
+The architect has to identify the scarce resources and derive allowable targets that can be used to measure and compare.

 As an example:
 2,500,000 data records need to be processed within one hour.
 Currently achieved value is 1,800,000.